dr-JT/pupillometry/README.md

 baselineoffset.message is the message that marks the offset of the baseline period

-This will correspond to the message that is sent that marks the critical task period that needs to be baseline corrected
+This will correspond to the message that marks the start of the critical task period that needs to be baseline corrected

 ## pupil.interpolate()